 Labor has committed to giving casual workers the right to convert to a permanent role after 12 months, if they wish to; and ‘same job same pay’ for labour hire workers, to stop mine operators using labour hire to drive down wages and conditions.
 These changes would make a real difference to improving pay and permanency for labour hire workers.

 Better wages and fairer workplace bargaining

-Our members at Port Kembla Coal Terminal have been locked out for 50 days straight and had their Enterprise Agreement terminated while trying to negotiate a new deal.
+Our members at Port Kembla Coal Terminal were locked out for over 50 over days straight and had their Enterprise Agreement terminated while trying to negotiate a new deal.
 This kind of aggressive action from employers during bargaining is unfair.